-- Tilray North America Campus Nanaimo, British Columbia.
-Our global head office is located at our Tilray North America Campus in Nanaimo, British Columbia.
-We believe that Tilray Nanaimo is one of the world's most sophisticated, technologically advanced licensed cannabis production facilities based on the amount of capital we have invested, the amount of data we have generated about how to grow cannabis well and the standard operating procedures we have created to ensure maximum yield and product quality.
+- Tilray Head Office Toronto, Ontario.
+Our global head office is located in Toronto where the majority of our senior leadership team is based, along with our finance, sales and marketing functions. - Tilray European Union Regional Office Berlin, Germany.
+Our executive, finance, sales, marketing, operations and regulatory support staff for Europe are located in Germany. - Tilray Australia and New Zealand Regional Office Sydney, Australia.
+Our sales, marketing and operations team focused on Australia and New Zealand are based in Sydney. - Tilray North America Campus Nanaimo, British Columbia.
+We believe that Tilray Nanaimo is one of the world's most sophisticated, technologically advanced licensed cannabis production facilities.
 Tilray Nanaimo is a 60,000-square foot facility.
 It houses approximately 40,000 plants in 33 cultivation rooms, five manufacturing and processing rooms and three laboratories, including an advanced extraction laboratory, all of which allow us to produce more than 50 distinct cannabis strains and various cannabis extract products.
 The primary purpose of Tilray Nanaimo is to continue to serve the Canadian medical market and the global medical export market for the near term.
-Tilray Nanaimo is licensed by Health Canada and is GMP- certified by multiple EU recognized health regulators, or Competent Authorities.
-It also features a patient and physician service center that is open 24 hours a day, seven days a week.
-At this facility we complete each step of the production process including housing mother stock, cutting clones, cultivating pre-vegetative, negative and flowering plants; curing harvest plants; securing product in the vault; trimming product; extracting cannabinoids from harvested products; analyzing products in our lab; and packaging and shipping. - Tilray Toronto Regional Office Toronto, Ontario.
-Members of our senior leadership team are based in Toronto, along with our finance, sales and marketing staff. - Tilray European Union Regional Office Berlin, Germany.
-Our executive, finance, sales, marketing, operations and regulatory support staff for Europe are located in Germany. - Tilray Australia and New Zealand Regional Office Sydney, Australia.
-Our sales, marketing and operations team focused on Australia and New Zealand are based in Sydney.
-We have signed two government contracts with the largest states in Australia: New South Wales and Victoria to supply medical cannabis to children suffering from pediatric epilepsy. - Tilray European Union Campus Cantanhede, Portugal.
-In July 2017, we were awarded a federal license by Portugal's National Authority of Medicines and Health Products to cultivate, import and export medical cannabis at Tilray Portugal and in October 2017, we applied for a manufacturing license which we anticipate receiving later this year.
+Tilray Nanaimo is licensed by Health Canada and is GMP certified by multiple EU Competent Authorities.
+It also features a patient and physician service center that is open 24 hours a day, seven days a week. - Tilray European Union Campus Cantanhede, Portugal.
+In July 2017, we were awarded a federal license by Portugal's National Authority of Medicines and Health Products to cultivate, import and export medical cannabis at Tilray Portugal.
 Tilray Portugal will serve as our primary supply source for patients in the European Union that have access to cannabis-derived products.
 Locating cultivation and manufacturing operations in the European Union results in easier and more cost-effective product shipping from one EU country to another.
 Although each EU member state has its own health and drugs regulatory body, these entities have ongoing cooperation mechanisms that promote similar, though not equal, treatment for medical cannabis, which we believe will facilitate cannabis product sales from Portugal into other EU countries.

-We purchased 10 acres of land and are in the process of building a 109,000-square foot greenhouse, a 65,000-square foot outdoor grow plot and a 40,000-square foot processing facility on this property with an expected completion date in the third quarter of 2018.
+We purchased 10 acres of land and are in the process of building a 109,000 square foot greenhouse, a 65,000 square foot outdoor grow plot and a 40,000 square foot processing facility on this property with an expected completion date in the third quarter of 2018.
 We are leasing 2,800 square feet of laboratory space in an adjacent biotechnology park, where we are currently cultivating cannabis plants for further propagation into the greenhouse.
 We expect our first harvest at Tilray Portugal to occur in fall 2018.